Strategic Procurement Division

 • Payment Time - 20 Days: 1% Discount

-• A vendor may elect not to offer a discount for early payment and the City will make payment net 30 days.
+• A Vendor may elect not to offer a discount for early payment and the City will make payment net 30 days.
 Discounts will not be considered in the award evaluation.

 • If the City fails to make a payment according to the early payment schedule above, but does make the payment within the time specified by the Prompt Payment Act, the City shall not receive the discount, but shall pay no other penalty.
 When the payment date falls on a Saturday, Sunday, or official holiday when City offices are closed and City business is not expected to be conducted, payment may be made on the following business day.